ME1682/TimeFT/README.md

 ## Run the Code

-All the methods compared in the paper can be run as follows.
-Our method is denoted as "TimeMAC".
+Experiments can be run as follows:

 ```
 $bash ./scripts/TimeFT.sh